Child and adolescent mental health service (CAMHS) referrals

 All new referrals are screened by Duty Clinicians every working day to assess risk and determine suitability for offering an assessment appointment.
 If CAMHS is needed, families are then placed on the waiting list for assessment with the most relevant team.
 Cases which need to be seen sooner are offered priority appointments.
 If CAMHS is not the appropriate, referrals are redirected to the most appropriate service or referrers and families are informed of the correct service to access.

-If you wish to make a referral please use the West London NHS Trust CAMHS online referral form.
+If you wish to make a referral please use the West London NHS Trust CAMHS online referral form(link is external).